jackkershaw/LondonBrutalistMap/README.md

 ## Contributing

 We welcome all contributions, big or small!
 Please refer to [CONTRIBUTING](/CONTRIBUTING.md) for instructions on how to contribute.
+You can also email me on [hello@jackkershaw.net](mailto:hello@jackkershaw.net) with any questions.

 ## Resources: